Britch History, Family Crest & Coats of Arms

 - Tad Britch, American Libertarian politician, Candidate for West Virginia State House of Delegates 44th District, 2010

-- C. A. Britch, American Democrat politician, Alternate Delegate to Democratic National Convention from Iowa, 1912
+- C. A. Britch, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Iowa, 1912